isomerpages/ogp-nanhua/pages/Traffic Management Plan 2024.md

 **2. Vehicles Entering and Exiting School**

 * All vehicles must use only gates D or F following the gates opening hours as well as safe routes indicated below (figures 3, 4 and 5)
-* Drivers should turn on directional signals before turning into the schools to indicate their intention to other drivers waiting to exit from the gates.
+* Before turning into school, drivers should turn on their vehicle directional signals to indicate their intention to other drivers waiting to exit from the gates.
 * Drivers must strictly keep within the speed limit of 15km/h while driving in school.
 They are to be cautious of merged lanes and when overtaking.
 * No vehicles should park within school compound except when given prior permissions by the school or picking up unwell/injured students.
 * Drivers must follow the instructions of duty personnel and traffic signs so as not to impede traffic flows.